WPPN 02/21: Reserving contracts with businesses with a public service mission

-Regulation 77 allows contract award procedures for certain services contract to be reserved to certain organisations, provided that the contract does not exceed a maximum duration of 3 years and provided that the contracting authority has not awarded a similar contract to that organisation in the previous 3 years.
+Regulation 77 allows contract award procedures for certain services contract to be reserved to certain organisations, provided that the contract does not exceed a maximum duration of 3 years and provided that the WPS body has not awarded a similar contract to that organisation in the previous 3 years.

 Regulation 77 is designed to help organisations to establish themselves and compete to deliver services that have a health, social, educational or cultural dimension.
 There are a number of conditions that have to be met for organisations to qualify to bid for any reserved contracts that may be procured under Regulation 77.
 The intention is to allow organisations meeting the qualifying conditions in Regulation 77 to have the opportunity to establish themselves before such contracts are either put out to open competition or re-tendered under Regulation 77 for other qualifying organisations to bid.
 These organisations are usually Social Enterprises organised around Mutual and or Co-Operative principles.

 8.1 Qualifying organisations